-The Company adopted a pension plan under the Labor Pension Act (LPA), which is a state-managed defined contribution plan.
+The Group adopted a pension plan under the Labor Pension Act (LPA), which is a state-managed defined contribution plan.
 Under the LPA, an entity makes monthly contributions to employees' individual pension accounts at 6% of monthly salaries and wages.
+Symtek China and Symtek Power Asia also contributes to the pension fund in accordance with local laws and regulations, which is a defined contribution pension plan.